-Meet Olivia, a first grader with sensory processing issues.
-She’s a bright kid, but her sensory differences are often misunderstood by teachers and family members.
+Meet Olivia, a first grader with sensory processing challenges.
+She’s a bright kid.
+But her sensory differences are often misunderstood by teachers and family members.

-People with sensory processing issues can be much more sensitive to what they hear, see, smell, taste, or touch.
-They can be much less sensitive, too, like not feeling cold or pain.
+People who have trouble managing everything their senses take in can be much more sensitive to what they hear, see, smell, taste, or touch.
+They can be much less sensitive, too.
+Like not noticing cold or pain.
 To see how these challenges can affect kids, take a look at a typical day in Olivia’s life.

 The sunlight coming through Olivia’s curtains wakes her up before her alarm.
 The light is bright and irritating.
 Olivia hides under the blankets.
 But she worries that if she falls back asleep, the loud beeping of her alarm clock will surprise her.
 She waits and turns it off a minute before the alarm goes off so she doesn’t have to deal with the noise.